nuagenetworks/nuage-ospdirector/Documentation/5.4.1/Upgrade/README.rst

         - It contains nuage-metadata-agent, nuage-openvswitch (avrs), nuage-selinux-avrs, and 6WIND packages.
         - Enable this repository on the Nova Compute AVRS nodes.

+3. Please run "yum clean all" to clean the old yum cache on all your overcloud nodes after enabling above yum repositories.

 Upgrade Workflow